thegymnasium/seemingly-seamless/slides-seamless-experience.md

 <!-- .slide: data-background="black" class="" -->

-## Truth = YAML + JSON <!-- .element: class="r-fit-text" -->
+## Truth = YAML + JSON<!-- .element: class="r-fit-text" -->

 Notes:
 YAML/JSON as a source of truth - showing stages of “the truth”.

-Some may ask, why not just write your truth in JSON - the answer:  YAML is much easier to read and write, doesn't require curly braces and quotes everywhere.
+Some may ask, why not just write your truth in JSON - the answer:  YAML is much easier to read and write, doesn’t require curly braces and quotes everywhere.

 The second reason, is the JSON is consumed exclusively by the LMS portion of our setup - the MFEs + the theme